Boat Terminology – A Boat Glossary of What You Should Know

 This means to secure the hatches as well as any loose objects that are on the deck.
 Typically, preparing for high winds or a storm.

-The boat beam is the widest point of a boat measured at the waterline.
+The boat beam is the widest point of a boat measured between the sides of a boat at the waterline.

 You will find the bilge at the bottom point, or lowest inner part of the boat.
 It is designed to collect excess water and most boats have a bilge pump inside the bilge that removes the water.